OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 This option should only be used for work that meets ALL of the below requirements:

-- Work which has already been discussed with the TeamsJS devs as using this approach
+- Features which have already been discussed with the TeamsJS owners and for which approval to use this approach has been granted,
-- Functionality implementations that may run in host clients that have not onboarded to the new declarative capabiity support architecture
+- Feature implementation that has a requirement of running in host clients that have not onboarded to the new declarative capability support architecture

 Here are the steps for adding an API that utilizes version checks (e.g. `if (!isCurrentSDKVersionAtLeast(captureImageMobileSupportVersion)...`):